Drug Administration Routes Sublingual Intravenous Social Routes Source Of The Drug Pharmacology Introduction

 - Oral: This is the most common route.
 It is safer, more convenient, and cheaper.
 The presence of food in the stomach dilutes the drug and delays its absorption.
 For example, pantoprazole.

-- Sublingual or buccal: The tablets or pellet containing the drug is placed under the tongue.
+- Sublingual or buccal: The tablets or pellets containing the drug are placed under the tongue.
 Absorption is relatively rapid.
 Examples are nitroglycerine, isoprenaline, and clonidine.

 - Rectal: Certain irritants and unpleasant drugs can be put into the rectum as suppositories.
 Examples are aminophylline, paraldehyde, and diazepam.

 - Cutaneous: Highly lipid-soluble drugs can be applied over the skin for slow and prolonged absorption.
 These drugs are applied over the superficial area of the skin.
-For example, transdermal patches, i.e. thyroxin patches are given to prevent traveling sickness, nitroglycerine patches are used for emergencies in hypertension.
+For example, transdermal patches, i.e., thyroxin patches, are given to prevent travel sickness, and nitroglycerine patches are used for emergencies in hypertension.

 - Inhalation: Volatile liquids and gases are given by inhalation for systemic action.
 Absorption takes place from the vast surface of the alveoli.
 Action is very rapid.
 For example, asphalt for bronchial asthma.